-Exterior Lighting:Materials:
+Exterior Lighting:

-- Materials General: Rustic, wrought iron appearance - Materials: Ferrous metal (square or round section) or structural tubular steel for all structural frames where a structural frame is required.
-Otherwise the approved materials are: steel, copper or brass, zinc in structural sections or sheet forms as necessary to craft the light fixture.
+- Materials General: Rustic and wrought iron appearance. - Materials: Ferrous metal (square or round section) or structural tubular steel for all structural frames where a structural frame is required.
+Otherwise, the approved materials are: steel, copper or brass, zinc in structural sections or sheet forms as necessary to craft the light fixture.
 Pole type light standards may be cast or wrought iron.
-All light standards and fixtures placed in association with (or visible from) a public way must be approved by the Town.
-Wall or ceiling mounted lighting must be mounted with a wrought iron attachment. - Styling: Spanish and Arts and Crafts are appropriate design styles. - Prohibitions: Polished brass and stainless steel finishes.
+All light standards and fixtures placed along a public right-of-way or that are visible from a public right-of-way shall be approved by the Town Manager or their designee.
+Wall or ceiling mounted lighting must be mounted with a wrought iron attachment. - Styling: Spanish and Arts and Crafts are appropriate design styles. - Prohibitions: Polished brass and stainless-steel finishes.